kishansagathiya/pomodoro/README.md

 # pomodoro
 Simple timer built for personal use

+- On every 45 Min, it reminds to drink water and give rest to eyes

 NOTE: It assumes that you have VLC installed and you are on Linux.

 USAGE: